Analysis of Noisy Evolutionary Optimization When Sampling Fails: Preliminaries

-Then, we introduce several drift theorems which will be used to analyze the EFHT of Markov chains in this paper.
+Next, we introduce several drift theorems which will be used to analyze the EFHT of Markov chains in this paper.
 The multiplicative drift theorem (i.e., Theorem~\ref{multiplicative-drift})~\cite{doerr:etal:GECCO10} is for deriving upper bounds on the EFHT.
 First, a distance function $V(x)$ satisfying that $V(x \in \mathcal{X}^*)=0$ and $V(x \notin \mathcal{X}^*)>0$ needs to be designed to measure the distance of a state $x$ to the target state space $\mathcal{X}^*$.
 Then, we need to analyze the drift towards $\mathcal{X}^*$ in each step, i.e., $\mathbb{E}(V(\xi_t)-V(\xi_{t+1}) \mid \xi_t)$.
-If the drift in each step is roughly proportional to the current distance to the optimum, we can derive an upper bound on the EFHT accordingly.
+If the drift in each step is roughly proportional to the current distance to the set of optimal populations, we can derive an upper bound on the EFHT accordingly.
+Note that $\ln$ denotes the natural logarithm, and we will use $\log$ to denote the binary logarithm throughout the paper.